Vpadia717/ytback/README.md

-# Tech Tv Backend
+# DevTube Backend
-Tech Tv is a video streaming service that allows users to watch and manage their favorite videos.
-The backend of Tech Tv is responsible for managing users, channels, and videos.
+DevTube is a video streaming service that allows users to watch and manage their favorite videos.
+The backend of DevTube is responsible for managing users, channels, and videos.
 It also allows admins to manage the content that is available to users.

 ## Features
 1. User management: The backend allows admins to create, update, and delete users.
 It also allows admins to manage user permissions.